 The schedule above is not meant to intimidate you.
 Give yourself time to adjust to time blocking.
 Also, give yourself breaks throughout the day, as needed.
 I don’t know anyone that can produce all day long with no breaks.
 Do you?
 That’s why it’s very important to take breaks so that you can recharge yourself for the other tasks you are wanting to accomplish.
 You can do this!

 Step 5: Revisit

-Unexpected events and obligations are well known for creeping into our schedule.
-When you aren’t able to get a task done, just revisit it and reschedule it.
+Unexpected events and obligations are well known for creeping into our schedules.
+When you aren’t able to get a task done, revisit it and reschedule it.